 WITHIN GROUPclause is now supported for the STRING_AGG function.

-- Two new Japanese collation families (Japanese_Bushu_Kakusu_140 and Japanese_XJIS_140) were added, and the collation option Variation-selector-sensitive (_VSS) was added for use in Japanese collations.
+- Two new Japanese collation families (Japanese_Bushu_Kakusu_140 and Japanese_XJIS_140) were added, and the collation option Variation-selector-sensitive (_VSS) was added for use in these new Japanese collations.
+Also, all of the new collations automatically support supplementary characters without needing to specify the _SC option.
 For more detail see Collation and Unicode Support

 - New bulk access options (BULK INSERT and OPENROWSET(BULK...)) enable access data directly from a file specified as CSV format, and from files stored in Azure Blob storage through the new

 - Database COMPATIBILITY_LEVEL 140 has been added.
 Customers running in this level will get the latest language features and query optimizer behaviors.
 This includes changes in each pre-release version Microsoft releases.